The Sea of Galilee, Israel

 How to Get to the Sea of Galilee

-• By Car: The Sea of Galilee is approximately a 2-hour drive from Tel Aviv (about 150 km / 93 miles) and around 2.5 hours from Jerusalem (approximately 180 km / 112 miles), depending on traffic.
+- By Car: The Sea of Galilee is approximately a 2-hour drive from Tel Aviv (about 150 km / 93 miles) and around 2.5 hours from Jerusalem (approximately 180 km / 112 miles), depending on traffic.
 The lake is bordered by the city of Tiberias on its western shore and is roughly 45 minutes from Nazareth via Routes 77 and 90.
-Parking varies by site (free or 5-20 ILS).
-If you’re planning to rent a car in Israel, check Economybookings — it often offers some of the most competitive rates.
-Another excellent option is QEEQ, known for its wide selection of vehicles and user-friendly booking experience.
+If you plan on renting a car in Israel, check out DiscoverCars, they often offer the most competitive rates on a wide range of vehicles from all major rental companies.

 Tours to the Sea of Galilee

-• Guided Tours: Many tour companies offer private and guided day tours to major sites around the Sea of Galilee such as Capernaum, Tabgha, and Yardenit, often combined with Nazareth.
-You may go on a Sea of Galilee tour from Tel Aviv, Jerusalem or Haifa.
-If you’re considering booking a private or a guided tour, it’s recommended to explore and compare options on trusted platforms like GetYourGuide and Viator to find the best Sea of Gaillee tour that fits your interests and schedule.
+- Guided Tours: Many tour operators offer private and guided day tours to major sites around the Sea of Galilee such as Capernaum, Tabgha, and Yardenit, often combined with Nazareth.
+Most tours depart daily from major cities like Tel Aviv, Jerusalem, or Haifa.
+If you’re considering booking a private or a guided tour, I recommend exploring and comparing options on trusted platforms like GetYourGuide and Viator to find the best Sea of Gaillee tour that fits your interests and schedule.

 Where to Stay Near the Sea of Galilee